mjhea0/thinkful-mentor/loops/readme.md

 ## Explanation

 1. First, you must understand the `zip` function before you can even start this problem.
-So start analyzing the output of the following:
+So start by analyzing the output of the following:

   ```
   >>> list_a = [3, 9, 17, 15, 19]